[This page currently being reformatted. Information in Date Order below.]

 23 Dec 1940 - 11 Jan 1941

 14 Dec 1940.
-1st bail-out.
-FLGOFF

-L. Winten wounded and parachuted to safety.
+First bail-out.
+FLGOFF L. Winten wounded and parachuted to

 BASE 19).
-GAMBUT,
+GAMBUT, Libya.

-Libya.
 8 Jan 1941 - 15 Jan 1941

 14 Jan 1941.
 First ground-crew